Troubleshoot the Node.js Library

 Tracing disabled

-The C++ addon requires glibc 2.27 and above, which means by default, it will not compile on older distros such as Ubuntu 16.04 or RHEL/CentOS 7.
-If the C++ addon fails to compile, the library will output the following message during install, and go into no-op mode:
+The C++ addon requires glibc 2.27 and above, which means by default it will not compile on older distros such as Ubuntu 16.04 or RHEL/CentOS 7.
+If the C++ addon fails to compile, the library will issue the following message during installation and go into no-op mode:

 Your application will run normally, but no metrics or traces will be collected.